Sifat924/Sifat924/README.md

 ### Goal
-To complete a Bachelor’s degree in Computer Science and later specialize in Cybersecurity and Information Security through advanced study and practical training.
+To complete a Bachelor’s degree in Computer Science and later specialize in Cybersecurity and Information Security through advanced study and practical learning.